 Beyond these requirements, and even with such support, such values can be biased by data availability.
 While this standard allows for and applies to attribution measurement in closed-loop systems or media verticals, cross-media considerations are strongly encouraged to be taken into account and are required to at minimum be reflected in processes and disclosures to account for biases.
 For example, the availability and volume of digital exposure data as compared to other media measurement that may be less available at scale or on a granular ad exposure basis may influence and bias attribution approaches that do not properly account for other-media factors.
 As such, even if the values chosen to assign to available exposure data are empirically supported, the absence or unavailability of other media data will diminish the efficacy of the attribution approach.
+Attribution methods involving only digital and not including television (for example) will unavoidably credit digital with incremental Outcomes that may be caused by television; attribution methods involving only one platform or property will unavoidably credit Outcomes that may be caused by other digital and non-digital media on other platforms and properties.
+These types of studies must disclose such qualifiers to measurement reporting end-users.

 The same can be said for non-media and external factors.
-As MMM approaches attempt to account for other factors such as weather, economy, external influences and other marketing factors, attribution approaches might ignore these factors.
+As MMM approaches attempt to account for other factors such as price, promotion, influencers, PR, brand mention in the news, owned media, earned media, experiential event sponsorships, competition, in-store marketing, weather, economy, external influences and other marketing factors, other attribution approaches might ignore these factors.
 As a result, the values and weights assigned to exposures may be appropriate and supported relative to each other, but not in the greater context of all factors that may influence a consumer action.

-As a result, attempts must be made to study and account for less available data and external or non-media factors as well as to disclose and quantify their potential impacts in reported results.
+As a result, attempts must be made to study and account for less available data and external or non-media factors if omitted or not considered as well as to disclose and quantify their potential impacts in reported results.
 Finally, use of general or random statistical approaches to assigning weights in lieu of more robust correlation or evidence-based approaches must be explained and supported.